 Have you ever discovered something you already knew?
 I have!
-After more than ten years of teaching in introductory massage programs I can confidently say that very few students begin massage school thinking that they are going to get rich in their new career!
-A career in massage is more a way of life, than it is a “job” to many of the therapists I meet.
-This career tends to attract people who are innately called to heal, those who have a need to heal themselves and those who are searching for something greater than themselves.
+After more than ten years of teaching in introductory massage programs, I can confidently say that very few students begin massage school thinking that they will get rich in their new careers!
+A career in massage is more a way of life than a “job” to many of the therapists I meet.
+This career tends to attract people who are innately called to heal, those who need to heal themselves, and those searching for something greater than themselves.
 That said, many massage therapists find themselves giving, and giving, and giving until they find themselves burnt out.

-Burnout can happen for any number of reasons, but they all tend to start with the therapist not monitoring themselves and creating boundaries to protect themselves.
-Massage therapy is a physically laborious job that comes with inherent risks of injury for therapists who do not practice good body mechanics, who pack too many therapies into a work week, or those who do not allow enough recoup time between sessions.
+Burnout can happen for many reasons, but they all tend to start with the therapist not monitoring themselves and creating boundaries to protect themselves.
+Massage therapy is a physically laborious job that comes with inherent risks of injury for therapists who do not practice good body mechanics, who pack too many therapies into a workweek, or those who do not allow enough recoup time between sessions.

 In addition to physical burnout, therapists can experience financial or emotional burnout.
 Massage therapists have to be able to detach from the burdens of the job.
-Since massage therapists, in general, tend to be “givers” they often have a difficult time asking for the monetary compensation they need to make a good living without overworking themselves.
-That giving nature can also result in an inability to leave the job at the office, resulting in therapists overworking themselves mentally and emotionally.
+Since massage therapists, in general, tend to be “givers,” they often have a difficult time asking for the monetary compensation they need to make a good living without overworking themselves.
+That giving nature can also result in an inability to leave the office's job, resulting in therapists overworking themselves mentally and emotionally.
 All of these “burnout” scenarios, when left unchecked, can be career enders!

-I have spoken to many therapists who no longer practice massage as a result of the above types of situations.
+I have spoken to many therapists who no longer practice massage due to the above types of situations.
 It isn’t unusual for them to mention how much they miss “that time” in their lives.
 Which makes sense considering how many therapists feel like massage is part of who they are as a person.
 It is like a part of them is missing, and for many, they wonder how they can “get back into it” with different results.

-If the pressure of running a business was too much, they may do better working in an office or working part time for one of the mobile massage providers, or maybe they need to start by taking a few business management classes!
+If the pressure of running a business was too much, they might do better working in an office or working part-time for one of the mobile massage providers, or maybe they need to start by taking a few business management classes!
 If they experienced physical burnout from injuries, then they need to identify why that happened.
 Too many clients?
 Not enough downtime?
 Working harder than needed to get the job done?
-The solution may be working less hours or changing techniques.
-The point is, if you know what the problem is, then you can find a solution.
+The solution may be working fewer hours or changing techniques.
+The point is if you know what the problem is, then you can find a solution.